ufidon/its330/labs/lab06/README.md

 ## Lab06: deadlock

 ### 1. Description
-In this lab,  demonstrate deadlock in [the Philosopher Dining Problem](https://en.wikipedia.org/wiki/Dining\_philosophers\_problem) using Windows API and C#.
+In this lab,  practice deadlock in [the Philosopher Dining Problem](https://en.wikipedia.org/wiki/Dining\_philosophers\_problem) using Windows API and C#.

 ### 2. Tasks (50%)
 1. (25%) Using template [diningPhilosophers.c](./code/win/diningPhilosophers.c) in Windows API, simulate the deadlock scenario that 5 philosophers dining 10 rounds.